Cummins (CMI)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Cummins’s ROIC has decreased over the last few years.
+Over the last few years, Cummins’s ROIC has unfortunately decreased.
 We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

 11. Balance Sheet Assessment

 We were impressed by how significantly Cummins blew past analysts’ EBITDA expectations this quarter.
-We were also glad its revenue and EPS outperformed Wall Street’s estimates.
-Zooming out, we think this quarter featured some important positives.
-The stock remained flat at $298 immediately after reporting.
+We were also excited its revenue outperformed Wall Street’s estimates by a wide margin.
+On the other hand, its EPS missed.
+Overall, we think this was a solid quarter with some key areas of upside.
+The stock traded up 5.2% to $462 immediately following the results.

 13. Is Now The Time To Buy Cummins?

-Cummins isn’t a terrible business, but it doesn’t pass our bar.
-Although its revenue growth was good over the last five years, it’s expected to deteriorate over the next 12 months and its diminishing returns show management's prior bets haven't worked out.
-And while the company’s stellar ROIC suggests it has been a well-run company historically, the downside is its cash profitability fell over the last five years.
+Cummins’s business quality ultimately falls short of our standards.
+Although its revenue growth was impressive over the last five years, it’s expected to deteriorate over the next 12 months and its diminishing returns show management's prior bets haven't worked out.
+And while the company’s stellar ROIC suggests it has been a well-run company historically, the downside is its gross margins are lower than its industrials peers.